-As of February 16, 2024, we had a total of 132 full-time employees all of whom are in the United States.
-61% of our employees are in direct customer-facing roles.
-These colleagues, as well as others that are not customer-facing, have significant prior experience within the pharmaceutical, biotech or device industries.
+As of February 20, 2023, we had a total of 141 full-time employees all of whom are in the United States, and no part-time employees.
+70% of our employees are in customer-facing roles.
+Most of our employees have significant prior experience within the pharmaceutical, biotech or device industries.